Utah Administrative Code

 C. All electronic high school teachers shall be subject to laws and administrative rules for Utah educators, including the state and federal Family Educational Rights and Privacy Act, Sections 53A-13-301 and 302, and 20 U.S.C.
 Section 1232g and 34 C.F.R.
 Part 99; child abuse reporting requirements; and Professional Standards for Utah Educators, R686-103.

-(2) The USOE and resident school district personnel shall assist prospective graduates, to the extent of resources available, with transcript evaluation and suggestions for completing graduation requirements required beyond the electronic high school curriculum.
+B. The student's resident school personnel shall assist prospective graduates, to the extent of resources available, with transcript evaluation and suggestions for completing graduation requirements required beyond the electronic high school curriculum.

 electronic high school

 For questions regarding the content or application of rules under Title R277, please contact the promulgating agency (Education, Administration).
 A list of agencies with links to their homepages is available at https://www.utah.gov/government/agencylist.html.